History of the English monarchy: Edward II

-In 1324, Edward's wife Isabella and their son, Prince Edward, traveled to France on a diplomatic mission.
+In 1324, Edward's wife Isabella and their son, Edward of Windsor, traveled to France on a diplomatic mission.
 While there, the Queen formed an alliance with Roger Mortimer, a marcher lord who had fought against Edward in the Despenser War.
 At the head of a mercenary army, they invaded England in 1326.
 Important noblemen defected to the Queen's cause, and London rose in revolt.
 Meanwhile, the King and the Dispensers fled to Wales.
 On October 26, Isabella and Mortimer proclaimed that in the King's absence power temporarily resided with the fourteen-year-old Prince Edward.
 Having been abandoned by most of his household, the King was captured on 16 November.

 By this point, it was clear that Edward II could not remain king, but this precipitated a constitutional crisis as there was no legal process to remove a crowned and anointed king who in theory was the source of all public authority.
 At the Parliament of 1327, the Articles of Accusation were drawn up accusing the King of violating his coronation oath and following the advice of evil councilors.
 On 20 January, Edward II was forced to abdicate.
 This marked the first time in English history that a monarch was formally deposed from the throne.
 The former king died on 21 September, probably murdered on the orders of his wife.